g0c4r/modyo-template-react/README.md

    yarn dev
    ```

-5. Before pushing your widget to Modyo, you must change the in the following files:
+5. Before pushing your widget to Modyo, you must change the following files:

    ***package.json***
    `"name": "your-widget-name",`